tidyverse/tidyr/README.md

 # tidyr

-tidyr is a reframing of reshape2 designed to accompany the [tidy data framework](vita.had.co.nz/papers/tidy-data.html).
+tidyr is a reframing of reshape2 designed to accompany the [tidy data framework](vita.had.co.nz/papers/tidy-data.html), and to work hand-in-hand with magrittr and dplyr to build a solid pipeline for data analysis.

 Just as reshape2 did less than reshape, tidy2 does less than reshape2.
-It's designed to be used specifically for tidying data, not the general reshaping that reshape2 does, or the general aggregation that reshape does.
-In particular, built-in methods only work for data frames, and it provides no margins or aggregation, and you can't spread multiple variables across the columns. tidyr is designed to work hand-in-hand with magrittr and dplyr to build a solid pipeline of data tidying and manipulation.
+It's designed specifically for tidying data, not the general reshaping that reshape2 does, or the general aggregation that reshape did.
+In particular, built-in methods only work for data frames, and tidyr provides no margins or aggregation.

 There are two fundamental verbs of data tidying:

-* `gather()` takes multiple columns, and gathers them into key-value pairs: it makes "wide" data longer
+* `gather()` takes multiple columns, and gathers them into key-value pairs: it makes "wide" data longer.

 * `spread()`. takes two columns (key & value) and spreads in to multiple columns, it makes "long" data wider.